-KSET Admit Card 2017 will be released by the University of Mysore and will be available on the official website.
-KSET 2017 center will be conducting tests in 39 subjects at eleven (11) Nodal Centers spread across the Karnataka state.
-After the completion application process, eligible candidates can be able to download their KSET Admit Card 2017 as per the official announcement.
+KSET Admit Card 2017 could be downloaded just after the two working days of submission of the application form and now the Roll number allotment lists who have registered online for KSET examination, have been issued to the respected centers, candidates are advised to check the allotment lists.
+KSET 2017 will be conducting tests in 39 subjects at eleven (11) Nodal Centers spread across the Karnataka state.
+After the completion application process, eligible candidates were able to download their KSET Admit Card 2017 as per the official announcement.
 Candidates can check all the details regarding KSET Admit Card 2017 from this page below.

 KSET Admit Card 2017

-KSET 2017 Admit Card is also known as Admission Card and will be released by the official on the website.
-Candidates will be able to download it from the official website or through the direct link provided below.
-Candidates have to take this admit card on the day of examination i.e., 31 Dec 2017 or they will not be allowed to take the examination.
+KSET 2017 Admit Card is also known as Admission Card and was released by the official along with the application form, on the website.
+Candidates were able to download it from the official website after filling the application form.
+Candidates have to take this admit card on the day of examination i.e., December 31, 2017 or they will not be allowed to take the examination.

 Important Dates for KSET Admit Card 2017:

 |Issue of Admit Card||After two working day from the date of payment|